peng-hf/piano-js/README.md

 - Webpack v4

-## Optimization with Webpack
+## Optimizations with Webpack
 In `src/preload.js`
 - Leverage **webpack dynamic import** feature to preload piano key sounds in the browser before rendering the piano.
-- Encode all mp3 key sounds into base 64 then generate a single-chunk containing all sounds using 'lazy-once'` mode (Avoid multiple requests made by the browser)
+- Encode all mp3 key sounds into base 64 then generate a separated single-chunk containing all sounds using webpack `lazy-once` mode (Avoid multiple requests made by the browser)

 ## Features
 - Play up to 6 octaves (N°2 to N°6)